PROTOTYPES

 Laser Blast - original version had a bug, possibly related to avoiding the force field

-Levee Game, The (AKA Dam Game, Hoover Dam) - Dan Kitchen gave John Hardie the source code listing and
+Levee Game, The (AKA Dam Game, Hoover Dam) - Dan Kitchen gave John Hardie the source code listing and an EPROM prototype in February 2024 (LINK)

-it and offered to make a video of it, but never did, and don't bother asking him
+Loco-Motion - Sean Kelly, Roman Sharnberg, and Matt Reichert (who of course reviewed it and offered to make a video of it, but never did, and don't bother asking him about sharing it LINK.)

 Look Ahead - John Hardie (Mark Klein brought it to a past CGE)

-Lord of the Rings - LINK
+Lord of the Rings - (LINK)

-Mark of the Mole - Matt Reichert reviewed
+Mark of the Mole - Matt Reichert reviewed it.

 Miner 2049'er Vol. II - Includes a level select.
-Jose Artiles and Matt Reichert LINK
+Jose Artiles and Matt Reichert (LINK)

-Moon Patrol - Matt Reichert reviewed the 6-26-83 version (LINK)
+Moon Patrol - Matt Reichert reviewed the 6-26-83 version (LINK) but claims he doesn't have permission to share it.

 Nexar - original version has roll-over bug, the later version doesn't.

-Ninja Fighter - Ken Love (formerly of Activision) claimed to have this ROM way
+Ninja Fighter - Ken Love (formerly of Activision) claimed to have this ROM way back in 2001 (LINK) and promised they would be released "soon" (LINK).

-Pesco - Atari Age version (easier)
+Pesco - Atariage version (easier)

-Pursuit of the Pink Panther (Atari 400/800 version) - Matt Reichert
+Pursuit of the Pink Panther (Atari 400/800 version) - Matt Reichert mishandling another one (LINK).
+The master of (prototype) disaster strikes again.

-Ram It - 2 versions LINK
+Ram It - 2 versions (LINK)

 Sentinel PAL - Matt Reichert sold it to Jose Artiles